 Non-bank lending institutions

-Figure 8: NBLI lending by sector (February years)
+Figure 8: Non-bank lending institutions' lending by sector (March years)

 NBDTs offer debt securities to the public (as defined in the Securities Act 1978) and borrow and lend money or provide financial services, or both.

 NBDTs include credit unions, building societies and finance companies.
 They exclude registered banks, managed investment schemes and organisations that raise funds from related parties or from corporate or wholesale sources.

 There are 18 licensed NBDTs operating in New Zealand.
 You can see who they are in our public register of licensed NBDTs.

 As at March 2022, the total assets of NBDTs is $2.98 billion.
 Of this, $1.28 billion is in building societies and $1.11 billion is in credit unions.